Sarah O'Connor: Education

 O'Connor received her Ph.D. working with Barbara Imperiali on conformational effects induced by large proteins at the Massachusetts Institute of Technology (MIT).
 She was a postdoctoral fellow at Harvard Medical School, where she worked on epothiolone biosynthesis with Professor Christopher T. Walsh.
-She later returned to MIT as a professor from 2003 to 2010.
+She later returned to MIT as a professor from 2003 to 2010, and then from 2011 to 2019 she was Project Leader and professor in Biological Chemistry at the John Innes Centre.
+Since 2019, she is Director of the Department of Natural Product Biosynthesis at the Max Planck Institute for Chemical Ecology.

 Research

 O'Connor's work involves detailed study of many important species of medicinally-relevant plants: Rauvolfia serpentina, Catharanthus roseus, and Aspergillus japonicus.
 Her lab utilizes bioinformatics and enzyme characterization to uncover new pathways by which plants construct these molecules.
 Insertion of new enzymes, for example a halogenase or oxidase results in novel variants of the molecules not found in nature.